felipehcrfernandes/digital-lib/README.md

 - UX adapted for a non-technical operator using Brazilian Portuguese
 - Security-oriented bounded tool set and environment-based provider configuration

+### Frontend

+The frontend added for the chat assistant is intentionally small and self-contained.
+It exists mainly as a simple interaction layer for the LLM-assisted flow, while the backend remains the main focus of the project.

+The visual style uses a pixel art, old RPG-inspired interface.
+This was a deliberate creative choice to add some personality and fun to the project.
+It should be understood as a playful presentation layer rather than a production-oriented design system.

 ## Installation

 ### Requirements